DanielMFernandes/CCNA_Course_Notes/Course_Notes/Dynamic_Arp_Inspection.md

 DYNAMIC ARP INSPECTION

-- DAI is a SECURITY FEATURE of switches that is used to filter ARP messages received on  *untrusted ports*
+- DAI is a security feature of switches that is used to filter ARP messages received on  *untrusted ports*
 - DAI only filters ARP messages.
 Non-ARP messages are not affected
 - All ports are *untrusted*, by default
-    - Typically, all ports connected to other network devices (switches, routers) should be configured as trusted, while interfaces connected to END HOSTS should remain untrusted
+    - Typically, all ports connected to other network devices (switches, routers) should be configured as trusted, while interfaces connected to end hosts should remain untrusted

 ![image](https://github.com/psaumur/CCNA/assets/106411237/02da32ef-654c-4755-abcd-ea8230df4029)